open-ephys-plugins/neuropixels-pxi/README.md

 If you're upgrading from a previous version, you will need to close and re-open the GUI before you can use the plugin in a signal chain.

+## Usage

+Instructions for using the Neuropixels PXI plugin are available [here](https://open-ephys.github.io/gui-docs/User-Manual/Plugins/Neuropixels-PXI.html).

 ## Hardware requirements

 - PXI chassis and remote control module